danmig06/rmsd/README.md

 # rmsd
-USB Mass Storage Device flasher/cloner for Linux, macOS and Windows
+USB Mass Storage Device flasher/cloner for all *NIX Operating Systems.

 # What is it?
 *rmsd* is a fast and lightweight utility written completely in memory-safe rust, it comes with its own small userland driver designed to interact directly with USB flash drives and other devices that offer mass storage capabilities (such as external HDDs).